msqd/harp/README.rst

 external APIs.

 To be notified when we release new features, you can `subscribe to the release announcements <https://lists.harp-proxy.net/subscription/form>`_.
+We do not send anything unrelated to the lists you subscribed to, and we do not communicate your personnal informations with anyone.

 **HARP is released as an Early Access Preview.**